codeswot/dogo/README.md

 3. Select a dog breed from the list.

-4. Home page will refresh with selected breed
+4. Home page will refresh with the selected breed

 ### View Sub-Breeds